jabris16/OceanExtremeEvents/README.md

 # OceanExtremeEvents

-Functions to be used for analysis of marine heatwaves and eddy-specific marine heatwaves
+Functions to be used for analysis of marine heatwaves and eddy-specific marine heatwaves.

 # Contents